kinjelom/coredns-recursor/README.md

       - `prefer_ipv4`: stable-partitions list to place IPv4 first
       - `prefer_ipv6`: stable-partitions list to place IPv6 first
       - `limit_n`: keeps only the first `n` addresses (e.g., limit_2). n≥0, n=0 yields an empty list.
-    - `ttl`: Time To Live for the DNS record, in seconds.
     - `resolver_name`: The name of the resolver to use.
 The default is... well, `default`, of course :)
     - `ttl`: Time To Live for the DNS record, in seconds.